sfwem/SFWEM-Docs/docs/Station_Builds/PAN_1.0.md

 11. Click the "Apply" button.
 12. Wait about one min for the AirGATEWAY to reboot.
 Connect to the AirGATEWAY web admin using the new SSID.

-Here we will link to a video on flashing the M5

 v1.0 Last Updated: 27-03-2020